jclin22009/send-texts-for-me/README.md

 # send-texts-for-me

-> In the future, we will not text friends with our computers.
-Our computers will text our friends for us.
+> "Never trust a computer you can't throw out of a window."
 >
-> — Aristotle
+> — Steve Wozniak

+## TODO
+### priority
+[ ] Add a way to send messages to groups

+[ ] Add name awareness (running into bug where 'name:' is printed at end of message)

+[ ] fine tune

+### medium
+[ ] Append messages rapidly sent to me in succession into a single message/API call

+[ ] refine stop sequencing so it can stop a conversation

+### min
+[ ] make terminal output pretty

 ## Quickstart

 ### Set up program

 1. Install Jared
 2. Change Jared config file (located at `~/Library/Application Support/Jared/config.json`) to the `config.json` here
 3. Activate virtual environment
+4. Add API key to your env
-4. Set up SQL
+5. Set up SQL
-5. Run server
+6. Run server
-6. Run textbot and enjoy
+7. Run textbot and enjoy

 ### Set up SQL